jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 This includes:

-* Removing existing classes.
+* Removing or renaming existing classes.
 All our classes are public and should be considered XUI's "API"
+* Removing or renaming existing mixins, variables or anything else that would be available if XUI's individual SCSS files were imported by a project
 * Modifying properties of existing classes in a way that could break layouts implementing those classes.
 Since projects may subscribe to a semver range (either patch or minor), we do not want layouts breaking unexpectedly.